 Over the years I’ve had more names than most.
 I was born Jemma Forte and grew up wanting to write for Cosmopolitan magazine, be a famous actress or work in a shoe shop (because I loved the foot measuring device in Clarkes.)
 My parents didn’t really want me to go to stage school because, according to them, I was ‘precocious enough already.’
 However, they actively encouraged my obsession with reading and writing.
 I discovered reading early and for my eighth birthday was given my very own bookshelf to house my huge Enid Blyton collection.
 I was thrilled, though thinking about it, isn’t that a bit like giving your child a carpet for Christmas and allowing them to play with it in the hall?

 Then, in 1997 I won a year’s contract with the Disney Channel whereupon I changed my name to Jemma James.
 There was a reason for this.
 My dad also worked in TV and everyone knew him, so whenever I turned up for auditions people kept asking if we were related.
-I was anxious to avoid charges of nepotism so plumped for the name James because I loved Wendy James from Transvision Vamp and Sally James from Tiswas.
+Anxious to avoid charges of nepotism I plumped for the name James because I loved Wendy James from Transvision Vamp and Sally James from Tiswas.

 I stayed at Disney for five years interviewing everyone from Britney Spears to David Beckham and hosting the Kids Awards in front of 12,000 people at London Arena.
 There are worse ways to spend your twenties.
 It was almost stupidly fun.